Shameless

 I can’t change a thing for Colten’s mom.
 But I will stand with her, and with every brown mother that has had to feel the pain of that senseless, useless, unnecessary terror that is real for her babies, and used as an excuse for execution by white people.

-I will remind any & all the (former) Prime Minister Paul Martins who phone me to lecture that Canadians are not racist, that they’re being willfully blind.
+I will remind any & all the (former) Prime Minister Paul Martins who phoned me to lecture that Canadians are not racist, that they’re being willfully blind.
 I will never stop letting white people know this is their work to undo.
 I will never stop fighting for justice & defying inequities.
 And neither will my son.
 Neither should you.

 Heather is one of the finest people one could ever hope to meet.
 She doesn’t deserve this fear.
 None of us do.